bluelabsio/records-mover/tests/integration/resources/README.md

   output being the UTC time without offset (so, "17:34:56.789012" for our fixtures).
 Otherwise they would appear as "12:34:56.789012", the time in the US/Eastern timezone that our fixtures assign.

+### notz

+* Some databases (e.g., MySQL) don't have a generally usable column type for our `datetimetz` type.
+As a result, when data is exported from a table without a records schema defined, it's of course not going to have a timezone offset recorded.